hungyipu/Odyssey/README.md

 # Odyssey
 Odyssey is a public, GPU-based General Relativistic Radiative Transfer (GRRT) code for computing images and/or spectra in Kerr metric, which described the spacetime aroung a rotating black hole.
 Implemented in CUDA C/C++, Odyssey is based on the ray-tracing algorithm presented in [Fuerst & Wu (2004)](http://adsabs.harvard.edu/abs/2004A%26A...424..733F), and radiative transfer formulation described in [Younsi, Wu, & Fuerst.
 (2012)](http://adsabs.harvard.edu/abs/2012A%26A...545A..13Y).

 For flexibility, namespace structure in C++  is used for different tasks.
-Two defalut tasks are presented in the sourse code.
+Two default tasks are presented in the source code.
 Including :

- 1. The redshift of the Keplerian disk</li>
+ 1. The redshift of a Keplerian disk</li>
  2. The image of Keplerian rotating shell at 340GHz</li>
- ([here](https://github.com/hungyipu/Odyssey/wiki/Default-Tasks-of-Odyssey-Source-Code) shows the computed results)
+ (the computed results are shown [here](https://github.com/hungyipu/Odyssey/wiki/Default-Tasks-of-Odyssey-Source-Code))

 ## Summary of Source Codes
-Odyssey source code prvided in the src folder includes the following files:<br />
+Odyssey source code provided in the src folder includes the following files:<br />
 <br />
 **main.cpp**
 assign parameters (black hole spin, inclinaiton angle, image size, observed frequency, CUDA configuration...), call Task, then save CUDA computed result to output file<br />